 The at\time() function was added so that a model description could explicitly notify NEURON of the times at which any discontinuities occur.
-This function has no effect on fixed time step integration.
-However, during variable time step integration, the statement at\time(event\time) guarantees that the integrator reduces the step size so that it completes at $t = event\time - \varepsilon$ , where $\varepsilon \sim 10^{-9}$ ms. The next step resets the integrator to first order, thereby discarding any previous solution history, and immediately returns after computing all the $dy_i/dt$ at $t = event\time + \varepsilon$ .
-Note that at\time() returns a value of 1 ("true") only during the "infinitesimal" step that ends at $t = event\time + \varepsilon$ ; otherwise it returns 0.
+This function has no effect on fixed time step integration, but during variable time step integration, the statement at\time(tevent) guarantees that the integrator reduces the step size so that it completes at time tevent, which is on the order of roundoff error before tevent.
+The integrator then reinitializes at tevent, which is on the order of roundoff error after tevent, and the solution continues from there.
 This is how the built-in current clamp model IClamp notifies NEURON of the time of onset of the pulse and its offset (see the BREAKPOINT block of Example 9.3: an intracellular stimulating electrode).
-More recently, however, the preferred way to implement abrupt changes in PARAMETERs and ASSIGNED variables is to take advantage of NEURON's event delivery system (specifically, self-events) because of improved computational efficiency and greater conceptual clarity (see Chapter 10).
+As noted above, however, now the preferred way to implement abrupt changes in PARAMETERS and ASSIGNED variables is to take advantage of NEURON's event delivery system (specifically, self-events) because of improved computational efficiency and greater conceptual clarity (see Chapter 10).

-During a variable time step simulation, a missing at\time() call may cause one of two symptoms.
+In the course of a variable time step simulation, a missing at\time() call may cause one of two symptoms.
 If a PARAMETER changes but returns to its original value within the same interval, the pulse may be entirely missed.
 More often, a single discontinuity will take place within a time step interval, causing the integrator to start what seems like a binary search for the location of the discontinuity in order to satisfy the error tolerance on the step; of course, this is very inefficient.